ravijainpro/ravijainpro/README.md

 ### Hi there 👋

-I am a third-year Computer Science & Engineering student, and entrepreneur passionate about using technology for a social impact and always looking for new opportunities and challenges.
+I am a final-year Computer Science & Engineering student, and entrepreneur passionate about using technology for a social impact and always looking for new opportunities and challenges.

 I'm particularly interested by artificial intelligence, security and cloud computing.
 Most of all, I like thinking about ways to make the future more interesting.